MicrosoftDocs/entra-docs/docs/architecture/permissions-manage-ops-guide-two.md

 9. Assign team members the right-sized role/policy.

 >[!NOTE]
-> We recommend you right-size non-human identities, like Service Principals and machine accounts.
+> We recommend you start by right-sizing non-human identities, like Service Principals and machine accounts.
 The activity of non-human identities is less likely to vary on a day-to-day basis, making the risk low for potential service disruptions caused by right-sizing.

 For more on the remediation tools available within Entra Permissions Management: